Sofidel returned to good levels of performance in 2019, in a difficult economic environment that was, however, more favourable than that of 2018.

 This goal has been broken down into two lines of action:

-The Sofidel Group’s approach to the management of human resources focuses on the development of its employees andintegration into the company organisational culture, essential elements for the contribution of increasingly decisive factors, such as innovation and flexibility, for company competitiveness in a globalised market...Read more
+The Sofidel Group’s approach to the management of human resources focuses on the development of its employees and their integration into the company organisational culture, essential elements for the contribution of factors, such as innovation and flexibility, which are increasingly decisive for company competitiveness...Read more

-The eighth edition of the Sofidel Group’s Integrated Report has been prepared according to specific principles and methodologies set out in the most recent standards published in 2016 by the Global Reporting Initiative (GRI Standards - Core option), integrated, as in the previous reporting year, with the guidelines of the International Integrated Reporting Committee (IIRC)18, better known as the IR framework.
+The ninth edition of the Sofidel Group’s Integrated Report has been prepared according to specific principles and methodologies set out in the most recent standards published in 2016 by the Global Reporting Initiative (GRI Standards - Core option), integrated, as in the previous reporting year, with the guidelines of the International Integrated Reporting Committee (IIRC), better known as the IR framework.